Could range anxiety soon become a thing of the past?

 If you're worried about running out of juice, there are a few things you can do to maximise your range.

-If possible turn off or turn down climate control.
+• Turn off or turn down climate control if possible.
 Heating and cooling put a big drain on the battery.
 Using heated seats can be a more economical option in winter.
 And whilst opening the window will affect aerodynamics, and therefore, range, the impact on range is less than using the AC on full.